ivangfr/https-springboot-react/README.md

 # `springboot-react-https`

 The goal of this project is to enable [`HTTPS`](https://en.wikipedia.org/wiki/HTTPS) in [Spring-Boot](https://spring.io/projects/spring-boot).
 For it, we will implement a Spring-Boot Rest API, called `movies-api`.
 This API will have its endpoints ready to accept and server over `HTTPS`.
-Futhermore, a Spring-Boot Java client, called `movies-client`, and a Frontend [ReactJS](https://reactjs.org/) application, called `movies-ui`, will be implement to consume `movies-api`.
+Furthermore, a Spring-Boot Java client, called `movies-client`, and a Frontend [ReactJS](https://reactjs.org/) application, called `movies-ui`, will be implement to consume `movies-api`.

 ## Microservices